 If you receive a 1099-G form for unemployment benefits you didn’t receive, you could be the victim of identity theft.
 Report the potential fraud to the state agency that paid the benefits and follow its instructions.

-What to Do if You Don’t Receive a Form 1099-G
+What to Do If You Don’t Receive a Form 1099-G

 If you received unemployment benefits or other income that would be reported on a 1099-G but haven’t received the form, contact the agency that made the payment.
 You may be able to access your form online, or the agency may provide other instructions.

-However, if you’re unable to access the information by the May 17 tax deadline, you’re still responsible for filing a tax return.
+However, if you were unable to access the information by the May 17 tax deadline, you’re still responsible for filing a tax return.
 You can estimate the payments made to you, as well as any taxes that were withheld.
 If you receive the missing information after you’ve filed and discover a discrepancy, you’ll need to file an amended tax return.

 How to File Form 1099-G